-The Justice Assurance and Review Office (JARO), formerly the Office of Correctional Services Review, drives continuous improvement in Victoria’s critical justice systems; making the systems better for the community, staff and people held within and visiting the justice facilities.
+The Justice Assurance and Review Office (JARO) drives continuous improvement in Victoria’s critical justice systems; making the systems better for the community, staff and people held within and visiting the justice facilities.

 The business unit operates as an internal assurance and review function to advise the Secretary of the Department of Justice and Community Safety (the department) on ways to achieve higher performing, safer and more secure youth justice and adult corrections systems.

 JARO provides the Secretary with current, objective information on areas of risk, the adequacy of existing controls and opportunities for improvement in the performance of youth justice precincts, youth justice community services, prisons, Community Correctional Services and prisoner transport services.

 JARO is objective, impartial, fair and honest in all our dealings with stakeholders

 JARO is an internal business unit within the department.
 It is separate and independent from the department’s Youth Justice and Corrections and Justice Services groups, which includes Corrections Victoria, Justice Health and Justice Services business units.

 JARO liaises with: